Allen Zadoff Quarantine Interview

 I recently sat down to interview myself in quarantine.
 Because let's face it.
 There was nobody else there.

 Allen: Wow, thanks so much.
 And thanks for remembering.
 It’s hard to believe that Wild & Chance is finally in the world and available to readers.
-As with most books, the journey to publication began nearly two--
+Book 1 is out in paperback and Book 2 in hardcover.
+As with most series, the journey to publication began nearly two--

-AZ: Yeah, that’s very interesting.
-But could you tell us about the story?
+AZ: Very interesting.
+Let's skip that and maybe you could tell us the story?

 Allen: Um, okay.
 Wild & Chance is an action thriller narrated by a dog who has lost her memory.
 She’s trying to find out who she is while on the run from Animal Control officers who are more like soldiers for a secret organization.
-It's Jason Bourne meets Homeward Bound.
+You could describe it as Jason Bourne meets Homeward Bound.

 AZ: Is it true Wild can talk to humans?